 2) Set a budget

 I created a monthly budget sheet to help us balance our budget.
-First we filled in everything that was a set amount or our fixed expenses.
-This included our income, debt and assets.
+First we filled in everything that was a set amount which included our income, debt and assets.

 Next we looked at our variable expenses and determined what would be a reasonable amount to spend in each category based on what we knew we were spending in the past.